-SF 50336 Canvas, Paper, Glass-Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on canvas, paper, or glass.
+SF 50336 Canvas, Paper, Glass- Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on canvas, paper, or glass.
 This would include all painting, sketching, drawing, cartooning, original non-computer-generated graphics, printing, etc. Painted and/or glazed preformed ceramics and painted porcelain dolls are not eligible.
+See Visual Arts sub-section rules for hanging requirements.

-SF 50352 Wood, Metal, Textiles-Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
+SF 50352 Wood, Metal, Textiles- Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
 Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible.
+Any exhibit created as a piece of wall art must be prepared for hanging.